janusnic/an2-start/README.md

 # an2-start

-A super-simple Angular 2 application in TypeScript unit 03
+A super-simple Angular 2 application in TypeScript unit 04

-It Takes Many Heroes

-Our story needs more heroes.
-We’ll expand our Tour of Heroes app to display a list of heroes, allow the user to select a hero, and display the hero’s details.
+Our app is growing.
+Use cases are flowing in for reusing components, passing data to components, and creating more reusable assets.
+Let's separate the heroes list from the hero details and make the details component reusable.

-Run the live example for part 2
+Run the live example for part 3

-Let’s take stock of what we’ll need to display a list of heroes.
-First, we need a list of heroes.
-We want to display those heroes in the view’s template, so we’ll need a way to do that.

 Where We Left Off

-Before we continue with Part 2 of the Tour of Heroes, let’s verify we have the following structure after Part 1.
-If not, we’ll need to go back to Part 1 and figure out what we missed.
+Before we continue with our Tour of Heroes, let’s verify we have the following structure.
+If not, we’ll need to go back and follow the previous chapters.

 angular2-tour-of-heroes
 app